About the project

 • Waterloo Foundation

-A new free and simple to use map-based tool designed to meet the complex due diligence requirements of soy importation from Brazil.
+SojaCheck is a new free and simple to use map-based tool designed to meet the complex due diligence requirements of soy importation from Brazil.
 The system checks soy farms in the Cerrado region of Brazil to assess if soy has been produced without deforestation or conversion of native vegetation, as well as assessing Brazilian Forest Code related indicators and other compliance checks, enabling informed decision making related to commodity sourcing and supply chains.

 Who the tool is for: